 Between peak brightness, color gamut, and subpixel layouts, there can be a range of differences even between panels of the same type.

-The mobile display market has mostly built a consensus around the best ways to produce flexible panels, and the underly principle – active matrix OLED on a flexible plastic substrate – applies equally to both of the big two manufacturers.
-Despite the different names, LG Display and Samsung aren’t worlds apart in their approach to producing high-end panels for smartphones.
+For most consumers, the choice of POLED vs AMOLED will be of little consequence.
+The underlying principle – an active-matrix OLED on a flexible plastic substrate – applies equally to both, after all.
+Despite the different names, LG Display and Samsung aren’t worlds apart in their approach to producing OLED panels for smartphones.